opt-nc/yamlfixer/README.md

 then parse its output and try to fix the reported problems.

 If input is read from _stdin_, the corrected output will be sent to _stdout_.
 Other files will be overwritten if needed.
+Original files can be preserved as _.orig_ if the _--backup_ command line option is used.

 Diagnostic information is sent to stderr in verbose or debug modes.